What Are Franking Credits?

 Why Do Franking Credits Exist?

-The franking credit system in Australia’s income tax landscape is designed to prevent company profits from effectively being taxed twice: once at the company level and then again in the hands of the individual shareholder when they receive a dividend.
+When it comes to Australia’s income tax landscape, the franking credit system is designed to prevent company profits from being taxed effectively twice: once at the level of the company, and then again in the hands of the individual shareholder when they receive a dividend.
 This occurs when a company pays out a dividend.

 How Are Franking Credits Taxed?